dnmanor/wewire_takehome/README.md

 ./start-dev.sh
 ```

 This will start the frontend and the backend.
+**Note:** Make sure you run this in the root as the previous command changes directory.

 ###  Access the Application
 Open your browser and navigate to `http://localhost:3000` to access the web application.

+- Login credentials are the same credentials set in env as, this user is seeded automatically on startup.
+`INITIAL_USER_EMAIL and INITIAL_USER_PASSWORD`

 ###  API Documentation
 The API documentation is available at `http://localhost:4000/api`.

-###  Testing
+###  Testing (api)
 To run the tests, use the following command(s):

 suites: